First Battle of Mesilla: Battle

 Lynde approached the town with his command and demanded Baylor's surrender.
 When Baylor refused, Lynde deployed his men into a skirmish line and opened fire with his mountain howitzers.
 The infantry was ordered to advance but heavy sand and corn fields interfered with this attack.
 Lynde then ordered his cavalry, three companies of the Regiment of Mounted Rifles, to charge Baylor's men.

-The Confederates shot many of the Union soldiers during this time, which disorganized the attack.
 The Union assault was repulsed, and both sides began skirmishing at long range.
 Lynde reformed his command but decided to retreat back to the fort, with the Confederates troops and armed Arizona citizens in pursuit.
 Lynde lost a disputed three to thirteen men killed and two officers and four men wounded, while Baylor lost a disputed two dead and seven seriously wounded with twenty horses killed.

 Aftermath

-At sunset the next day, Baylor ordered his artillery and more cavalry to reinforce him, while the rest of his command moved into position to attack the fort the next day.
+At sunset the next day, Baylor ordered his artillery and more cavalry to reinforce him, while the rest of his command moved into position to attack the fort the following day.
 During the same night, the Confederates captured 85 of the fort's horses, which formed most of the fort's transportation.
 Fearing an attack the next day, Lynde abandoned Fort Fillmore after destroying the ammunition and supplies in the citadel.
 He retreated northeast towards Fort Stanton across the dry Organ Mountains via San Augustin Pass.
 Many Union troops apparently had filled their canteens with the fort's medicinal whiskey instead of water, hardly wise for a summertime march across desert country.